jdede/inet-showcases/_docs/visualizer/networknode/index.md

 ## Goals

 In network simulations, it is essential to visualize the participants of the communication.
-Customizing appearance of the nodes may also be important, for example to highlight nodes or to distinguish nodes based on location or function.
+Customizing the appearance of nodes may also be important, for example, to highlight nodes or to distinguish nodes based on location or function.

 This showcase demonstrates how network nodes are visualized how their appearance can be customized in INET simulations.